grz0zrg/fas/README.md

 * modal synthesis (resonant filter bank)
 * phase distorsion

-And there is also a third method which can do both; modify or synthesize sounds :
+There is also a third method which can do both; modify or synthesize sounds :

 * spectral (via STFT)

 There is also the [Faust](https://faust.grame.fr/) option which allow to import / write custom generators and effects built out of Faust DSP specification language and load them at runtime to extend FAS dynamically with custom DSP code.

-Other type of synthesis (Linear Arithmetic Synthesis, Vector synthesis etc.) may be supported out of the box by a combination of the methods above.
+Other type of synthesis (Linear Arithmetic Synthesis, Vector synthesis, Walsh, stacked waves etc.) may be supported out of the box easily by a combination of the methods above.

 There is also input channels which just play input audio so amplitude envelope, effects or second synthesis type can be applied.

+There is also a modulation channel which can be used to modulate fx, channel settings or produce wavetables from pixels data.

 All the synthesis methods can be used at the same time by using different output channels, there is no limit on the number of output channels.